resque/resque/README.markdown

 Resque now supports Ruby 2.3.0 and above.
 We will also only be supporting Redis 3.0 and above going forward.

+### Ruby 2.5.* Compatibility Warning
+Ruby 2.5.* has [a bug that affects Resque 1.27.0+](https://github.com/resque/resque/issues/1675).
+Consider using 1.26.0 or upgrade / downgrade your Ruby version.

 The Blog Post
 -------------